DIPSAS/DIPS-RetinaIntegration-IG/docs/StructureDefinition-retina-observation.md

 **Usages:**

-* Derived from this Profile: [Retina Eye Observation](StructureDefinition-retina-eye-observation.md) and [Retina HbA1c Observation](StructureDefinition-retina-hba1c-observation.md)
+* Derived from this Profile: [Retina HbA1c Observation](StructureDefinition-retina-hba1c-observation.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/dips.fhir.retinaintegration|current/StructureDefinition/retina-observation)